day8/re-frame/docs/Testing.md

 (via a subscription), and passes it onto the inner as props (parameters).

 As a result, the inner component, which does the testable work, is pure and easily tested.
-The outer is impure but fairly trivial.
+The outer is impure but trivial.

-To get a more concrete idea, I'll direct you to another page in the docs which has nothing to do with testing, but it does use this `simple-outer-subscribe-with-complicated-inner-render` pattern for a different purpose:
+To get a more concrete idea, I'll direct you to another page in the re-frame docs which has nothing to do with testing, but it does use this `simple-outer-subscribe-with-complicated-inner-render` pattern for a different purpose:
 [Using Stateful JS Components](Using-Stateful-JS-Components.md)

-Note this technique could be made simple and almost invisible via the use of macros.
-(Contribute one if you have it).
+Note: this technique could be made simple and almost invisible via the use of macros.

 This pattern has been independently discovered by many.
 For example, here it is called the [Container/Component pattern](https://medium.com/@learnreact/container-components-c0e67432e005#.mb0hzgm3l).